 The pain of a Pancoast tumor is severe and constant.
-It usually doesn’t respond to common over-the-counter pain relievers.
-The pain remains whether you’re sitting, standing, or lying down.
+It usually remains whether you’re sitting, standing, or lying down, and doesn’t typically respond to common over-the-counter pain relievers.

 The causes of a Pancoast tumor are similar to those of other lung cancers.
 These include:

 - exposure to secondary smoke

 - long-term exposure to heavy metals, chemicals, or diesel exhaust

 - long-term exposure to asbestos or high levels of radon